conduktor/conduktor-docs/docs/guide/tutorials/sni-routing.md

 <img src={Ports} alt="Ports with SNI routing" style={{ width: 500, display: 'block', margin: 'auto' }} />

-By default, the Gateway listens on port 6969.
+By default, Gateway listens on port 6969.
 This port can be configured using the `GATEWAY_PORT_START` [environment variable](/gateway/configuration/env-variables/#port--sni-routing).

 To configure the port that is returned in the metadata, you can use the `GATEWAY_ADVERTISED_SNI_PORT`.
 By default, this port will be the same as the `GATEWAY_PORT_START`.